 The performance of MONOMANIA, which will be open to the public and can also be seen via an online livestream, is followed by an exhibition at Galerie Larik, showing a selection of the results from Van Zijderveld’s performance.
 The 1000 crosses will be photographed and bundled into a 1000 page-counting, 2kg book, showing each work on a page.
 It will be published by Ruyzdael and is available for pre-order soon.

 MONOMANIA starts on February 24th at 10:00 AM at Galerie Larik in Utrecht.
 It will be open to the public and available to see online through a Livestream at Ruyzdael.com.
 The exhibition will be on view at the gallery in June.
-The MONOMANIA book will be available for pre-order at Ruyzdael from February 24th.
+The MONOMANIA book will be available at Ruyzdael from February 24th.